MarcoIeni/release-plz-action/README.md

 - `no_changelog`: Don't create changelog.
 (Default: `"false"`).
 - `update_dependencies`: If `true`, update all the dependencies in the Cargo.lock file by running `cargo update`.
 If `false`, only update the workspace packages by running `cargo update --workspace`.
 (Default: `false`).
 - `project_manifest`: Path to the Cargo.toml of the project you want to update.
 Both Cargo workspaces and single packages are supported.
 (Defaults to the root directory).
+- `changelog_config`: Path to the git cliff configuration file.
+(Defaults to the [keep a changelog](https://keepachangelog.com/en/1.1.0/) configuration).
 - `args`: Release-plz additional arguments.
 (Default: `""`)

 ## Example: release-pr and release